nezaboodka/reactronic/README.md

   - `Reentrance.CancelPrevious` - cancel previous action in favor of current one;
   - `Reentrance.RunSideBySide` - multiple simultaneous actions are allowed.

-**Ticker** is an object that holds the status of running functions, which it is attached to.
-A single ticker object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated status for all of them (busy, idle, timings, etc).
+**Stopwatch** is an object that holds the status of running functions, which it is attached to.
+A single stopwatch object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated status for all of them (busyness, workers, ticks, etc).

 ## Notes